coderrect-inc/OpenRace/README.md

 "Overnight" scale means if the tool starts running at the end of the day, the results are ready the next morning.

-"Desktop" scale means the tool should not use more resources than are available on commodoty desktops.
+"Desktop" scale means the tool should not use more resources than are available on common desktops.

 These constraints apply to the largest programs.
 The majority of programs should be scannable well under these constraints.